fenago/linux-administration/md/Lab_1.md

 Codename: focal
 ```

-Finally, the last command you are going to learn in this chapter is the
+Finally, the last command you are going to learn in this lab is the
 [exit] command, which terminates your current Terminal session:

 ```
 elliot©ubuntu-linux:-$ exit
 ```

-**A COOL FACT**

-You may have already observed by now that Linux command names pretty
-much resemble what they do.
-For instance, the [pwd] command
-literally stands for **Print Working Directory**, [ls] stands for
-**List**, [lscpu] stands for **List CPU**, etc. This fact makes it
-much easier remembering Linux commands.

 Congratulations!
-You made it through the first chapter.
+You made it through the first lab.
 Now it\'s time
 for your first knowledge check exercise.